Hoverbear/transit/README.md

 ### Methodology

-This tool will attempt to do the following things:
+Given a functioning Git repo this tool will attempt to do the following things:

-1.
+1. Analyze each diff.
+2. Attempt to match any deletions with any additions which match the same *signature* of code.
+This would correspond to a 'code move'.
+3. Ideally, this program would be able to account for relevant variable name changes without failing to detect the move.

+### Codebases to Analyze

+I'll be using it on a few codebases including [Rust](github.com/rust-lang/rust), [Servo](https://github.com/servo/servo), and my own project [Gathering Our Voices](https://github.com/BCAAFC/Gathering-Our-Voices).

+### Milestones

+Febuary 23 - Hand in.